-Tom Nucum, an associate with Neuberger, Quinn, Gielen, Rubin & Gibber, P.A., is an attorney who handles corporate, commercial and general civil litigation for small business owners, companies and individuals.
+Tom Nucum, of counsel with Neuberger, Quinn, Gielen, Rubin & Gibber, P.A., is an attorney who handles corporate, commercial and general civil litigation for small business owners, companies and individuals.
 He handles a broad range of cases involving breach of contract claims, partnership disputes, estate law and corporate law.
 Tom’s experience includes representing developers, contractors and other businesses in the Mid-Atlantic area.

 Dedicated to providing thoughtful, results-oriented litigation counsel, Tom works tirelessly to understand his clients’ industries and goals.
 Applying his industry-specific knowledge, legal research and writing skills, he identifies practical and cost-effective solutions to resolve disputes while avoiding protracted litigation.